shettyh/contacts-book/README.md

 - [ ] Horizontal scaling support with New SQL databases like Cockroach or TiDB.
 - [ ] Add docker file.
 - [ ] Add Makefile for build and test.
+- [ ] Input fields validation for all fields like email, phone etc
+- [ ] Dont take DB password in plain text from config.